Tour de l'Avenir

 Tour de l'Avenir (Tour of the Future) is a French road bicycle racing stage race, which started in 1961 as a race similar to the Tour de France and over much of the same course but for amateurs and for semi-professionals known as independents.
-Felice Gimondi, Joop Zoetemelk, Greg LeMond, Miguel Induráin, Laurent Fignon, Egan Bernal, and Tadej Pogačar won the Tour de l'Avenir and went on to win 18 Tours de France, with an additional 10 podium placings between them.
+Felice Gimondi, Joop Zoetemelk, Greg LeMond, Miguel Induráin, Laurent Fignon, Egan Bernal, and Tadej Pogačar won the Tour de l'Avenir and won 18 Tours de France, with an additional 10 podium placings between them.
+With the inclusion of Nairo Quintana, these eight riders have won 29 Grand Tours, with an additional 28 podium placings.

 The race was created in 1961 by Jacques Marchand, the editor of L'Équipe, to attract teams from the Soviet Union and other communist nations that had no professional riders to enter the Tour de France.

 Until 1967, it took place earlier the same day as some of the stages of the Tour de France and shared the latter part of each stage's route, but moved to September and a separate course from 1968 onwards.
 It became the Grand Prix de l'Avenir in 1970, the Trophée Peugeot de l'Avenir from 1972 to 1979 and the Tour de la Communauté Européenne from 1986 to 1990.
 It was restricted to amateurs from 1961 to 1980, before opening to professionals in 1981.
 After 1992, it was open to all riders who were less than 25 years old.

 Since 2007 it is for riders aged 18 to 22 inclusive, and is held part of the UCI Nations Cup.
 National teams take part in the race rather than trade teams.